camunda/camunda-docs-manual/content/reference/rest/task/identity-links/post-identity-link.md

 ---

-Adds an identity link to a task.
-Can be used to link any user or group to a task and specify and relation.
+Adds an identity link to a task by id.
+Can be used to link any user or group to a task and specify a relation.

 # Method